-On the prescribed date and time of the arbitration hearing assigned by the supervising judge, the parties shall report to Stewart Square for hearing before the arbitration panel.
-The panels consist of three attorneys.
+On the prescribed date and time of the arbitration hearing assigned, the parties shall report to the ADR Center for a hearing before the arbitration panel, or upon prior approval of the Court, may appear remotely, including by telephone or video conference.
+The panels consist of three specially trained attorneys.